TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Inline/Properties/ForeignSortby.rst

    :type: string
    :Scope: Display / Proc.

-   Define a field on the child record (or on the intermediate table) that stores the manual sorting information.
+   Define a field on the child record that stores the manual sorting information.
 It is possible to have a different sorting, depending from which side of the relation we look at parent or child.

-   This property requires that the :ref:`foreign_field <columns-inline-properties-foreign-field>` approach is used.
+   This property requires that the
+   :ref:`foreign_field <columns-inline-properties-foreign-field>` approach is used.

+   When using :ref:`MM relations<columns-inline-properties-mm>` the field used on the intermediate table is hardcoded to :sql:`sorting_foreign`.
+Setting this property has no effect combined with an MM table.

    .. important::
       If you use the table only as an inline element, do not put the :ref:`sortby <ctrl-reference-sortby>` field